pdrinhobarbosa/droid-persistence-lib/README.md

 ```
 - Many_To_Many:

-	This example will use a relationship table.
+	This example will use a relationship table 'UserRole'.

 ```java
 public class User extends BaseEntity {